Comparing different types of assessment

 Retest previous vulnerabilities

-A retest assessment verifies whether previously identified vulnerabilities have been remediated.
+A retest assessment verifies whether previously identified vulnerabilities have been fixed or mitigated.

 XBOW attempts to reproduce the original exploit to confirm the fix.
 If the original exploit is blocked, XBOW applies advanced exploitation techniques to ensure that fixes are comprehensive and cannot be bypassed.